absandell/Cli-Mate/README.md

 * JS
 * favicon.ico
 * index.html

-and paste them in the folder /app/views.
+Paste them in the folder /app/views.
 To run Express / Vue Production Server, see below.

 ## Lints and fixes files